 - In previous versions of Intel Parallel Studio XE, this step was not required.
 This step is new, and I think, this is kind of a quick fix, suggested by SIMULIA, for making this new Intel oneAPI Toolkits compatible with Abaqus.
 Please navigate to C:\Program Files\Dassault Systemes\SimulationServices\V6R2020x\win_b64\SMA\site directory and locate abaqus_v6.env file.
 Open the file using any text editor and add the following line at the end of the file and save the file as administrator:

 Congratulations!
 You’re done installing Visual Studio and Intel oneAPI and linking it with Abaqus.

 I recently discovered an alternate way of accomplishing steps 1-3 described above.
 Go to C:\SiMULIA\Commands directory and open abq2019.bat file with any text editor.
 Before @echo off, add the following lines to the file and save it as administrator.
 Please make sure the path of vars.bat is correct based on your installation.

 These lines will ensure calling the Intel Fortran compiler when the Abaqus solver is called.
 I prefer this method over the old one as it’s easier and gives you the flexibility to use the Abaqus user subroutine feature from PowerShell and cmd via Window’s new terminal application.
 Please remember, you still have to do step 4 for the new Intel oneAPI Toolkit.
 Hope Intel fixes this soon.

 Verify Linking and Installation

-Open Abaqus Command (you can also do it from cmd or Powershell terminal) from Windows menu and type abaqus info=system.
+Open Abaqus Command (you can also do it from cmd or Powershell terminal) from the Windows menu and type abaqus info=system.
 It should show system information as follows, including the new compiler and linker information.